List of He-Man and the Masters of the Universe characters: Strobo

 Strobo is a Cosmic Enforcer who appears in a comic book.
 He has a mirror built into his chest and possesses light-reflecting powers.
-His design was based on a mixture of parts from existing characters- Sy-Klone's body, Zodac's head, and King Randor's cape.
+His design was based on a mixture of parts from existing characters—Sy-Klone's body, Zodac's head, and King Randor's cape.

 A Masters of the Universe Classics action figure of him was released in 2013.

-Cartoon and comic-exclusive heroes
+Animated series and comic-exclusive heroes

 Lieutenant Andra

 Lieutenant Andra is a prominent female character in the Star Comics.
 However, she did appear to have aligned with Faker in "Injustice vs. Masters of the Universe" comic series.

 She appears in Masters of the Universe: Revelation, voiced by Tiffany Smith.

 King Miro

-King Miro (voiced by Lou Scheimer) is King Randor's father and the grandfather of Prince Adam and Princess Adora.
+King Miro is King Randor's father and the grandfather of Prince Adam and Princess Adora.
 Legend has it in the 1980s series that King Miro disappeared for many years, held captive by the evil Enchantress.
 Restored to Eternia, he is taken to Etheria by Prince Adam to meet Adam's sister Adora.

 In the 2002 series, Miro was the Captain of the Guards that served the Elders where he had a part in the apprehension of Count Marzo.
-King Miro has been married twice; his first wife was a member of the blue-skinned humanoid race known as Gar.
+King Miro has been married twice: his first wife was a member of the blue-skinned humanoid race known as Gar.
 She gave Miro his first-born son, a half-Gar named Keldor, Randor's half-brother.
 Keldor eventually became the evil Skeletor.

-Dree Elle
+King Miro was voiced by Lou Scheimer in the 1980s series, Michael Donovan in the 2002 series, and by Tim Sheridan in Masters of the Universe: Revolution.

+Dree-Elle

-Dree Elle (voiced by Linda Gary) is a female Trollan and Orko's girlfriend.
+Dree-Elle (voiced by Linda Gary) is a female Trollan and Orko's girlfriend.
 Unlike Orko himself, she did not have a toy made of her until the Masters of the Universe Classics toyline where she was packaged with Montork.